mhhollomon/yalr/README.md

 Parser Terminals are defined by the `term` keyword.

 ```
-// term <ID> <"pattern"> ;
+// term <ID> <pattern> ;
-term MYTERM "my[0-9]" ;
+term MYTERM r:my[0-9] ;
+term SEMI ';' ;
+term KEYWORD 'keyword';
 ```

 The `ID` is the name for the terminal that will be used in the grammar and will be returned in error messages.
 It will also be a part of the enumeration constant for the token type in the generated code.

-The pattern must be a (c++ std::regex pattern)[https://en.cppreference.com/w/cpp/regex/ecmascript] and must be enclosed in double quotes.
-The pattern (and the quotes) are copied verbatim into the generated lexer, so ust be in the same formatting (with the same escaping) as you would do if writing the code by hand.

-*TODO:* Add support for recognizing raw string literals.
+The pattern can be specified two different ways.

+1. As a single-quote delimited string.
+Patterns in this format are matched in the lexer as simple string compares.

+2. std::regex regular expression.
+The starting delimiter is the literal `r:`.
+The pattern extends to the next unescape space-like character.
+Note, this means that the semi-colon at the end of the definition must be separated from the pattern by at least one space (or tab, or newline).

 #### Lexer Terminals